cognusion/go-breakermux/README.md

 }

 ```
 Settings allows for per-mux and per-'breaker configurations.
+Changing values after passing it to
+NewMux is undefined.

 Name is the name of the CircuitBreaker.
 This is overridden per-'breaker.